Pradeepthi-10-07/ODMS/README.md

 4. Configure the database connection settings in config.php.
 5. Start your local server and open the application in your browser.
 # Team Members
-Pradeepthi -Lead Developer
+1.Pradeepthi -Lead Developer
-Sudheeshna-Frontend Developer
+2.Sudheeshna-Frontend Developer
-Sriya-Backend Developer
+3.Sriya-Backend Developer
-Tejas-ui/ux Designer
+4.Tejas-ui/ux Designer
-Vignan-project Manager
+5.Vignan-project Manager
 ## Contribution

 Contributions are welcome!
 Please fork this repository and submit pull requests to help improve the system.